gsgbills/MITIBMCloud/README.md

 Copy these keys!
 You'll need them again a little later.

-#### 4.3.
+#### 3.4.
 Create a bucket:

-Now, we make a bucket and name it something unique!
+Now, lets make a bucket and name it something unique!
 Buckets are named globally, which means that only one IBM Cloud account can have a bucket with a particular name.

 ```
-bucket_name=<DEFINE_A_NAME>
+bucket_name=<A_UNIQUE_NAME_FOR_YOUR_BUCKET>
 ```
+for example:<br>
+bucket_name=mylastnamemyfirstname

 and run: